Study Abroad in Ghana

 Africana Studies Travel Grants

 Apply online here... (application covers all three grants)

 The AAS program travel grant offers $500 for AAS majors and $250 for AAS minors for travel to Africa broadly defined.
 Available for credit and non-credit bearing programs.
 Travel does not need to be affiliated with Lehigh University.

-The John Franchini grant offers up to $5,000 to a student enrolled in the College of Arts and Sciences students deemed as high need by the office of financial aid for credit-bearing travel to Africa.
-Preference will be given to applications for Lehigh faculty-led, credit-bearing study abroad programs during the summer or winter session.
+The John Franchini grant offers $5,000 to College of Arts and Sciences students deemed as high need by the office of financial aid for credit-bearing travel abroad.
+Preference will be given to applications for Lehigh faculty-led, credit-bearing study abroad programs.
+There are two awards available for the summer of 2018.

 The Ron Ulrich grant offers $3,000 per student majoring or minoring in Africana Studies for travel to Ghana on credit bearing, Lehigh faculty-led programs or individual research (non-credit bearing) supervised by Africana Studies faculty.
 Travel must be during the summer or winter session.
 Upon completion of travel students will be required to give a short presentation to the Bethlehem community as part of the AAS Public Humanities Initiative.
 The students' time in Africa must also include exposure to the business community so they can better understand the marketplace and wealth creation.